University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • Athletic Director

-Stipends
+4.7 Stipends

-• The employee has taken on additional duties of at least twenty percent of effort outside of their position’s typical duties for an extended period of time.
+• The employee has taken on additional duties of at least twenty percent of effort outside of their position’s typical duties for an extended period of time;

-• The stipend salary adjustment is temporary.
+• The stipend salary adjustment is temporary; and

 • The salary stipend does not exceed a ten percent increase in the employee’s monthly base salary.

-Executive-Level Appointments
+4.8.a Executive-Level Appointments

-Mass Salary Increases (MSI)
+4.9 Mass Salary Increases (MSI)

 Salary increases for AP employees are not automatically provided.
 WSU awards general salary increases to administrative professional (AP) employees as part of the University-wide mass salary increase (MSI) process when funds are allocated by the Legislature and/or the University.